 * Note - There are other JROTC Programs in the area that are serviced by other MOAA Chapters (General Andrew Jackson Chapter supports the Hunters Lane High School Army JROTC, Lebanon High School Army JROTC, McGavock High School USAF JROTC, Mt.
 Juliet High School USMC JROTC, and Wilson Central High School USN JROTC.
-The Stones River MOAA Chapter supports the Murfreesboro High Schools, as well as Coffee County High School Army JROTC and Tullahoma USMC JROTC.)
+The Stones River MOAA Chapter supports the Murfreesboro High Schools, as well as Coffee County High School Army JROTC and Tullahoma USMC JROTC.
+The Sumner County MOAA Chapter supports the Springfield Hich School Air Force JROTC as well as several other programs.)

 MOAA ROTC/Junior ROTC Award Program